-Covid-19 on Cape Ann: New updates
+COVID-19 on Cape Ann: New updates

 Rockport: 15 cases Tuesday, up one from Monday.

-Local hospitals: On Wednesday morning Beth Israel Lahey Health said there were 45 confirmed coronavirus cases at Beverly Hospital and Addison Gilbert Hospital in Gloucester.
-Seven of those patients are in the Intensive Care Unit.
+Local hospitals: On Thursday morning, Beth Israel Lahey Health reported to the state that there were 43 confirmed coronavirus cases at Beverly Hospital.
+Six of those patients are in the Intensive Care Unit.
+Beth Israel Lahey Health is working to keep Addison Gilbert Hospital free of the novel coronavirus; there are no COVID-19-positive patients or staff at the Gloucester hospital.

-There were another 38 suspected cases in patients, three of who are in ICU, and 43 cases of confirmed coronavirus among employees at those hospitals.
+There were another 37 suspected cases in Beverly Hospital patients, three of who are in ICU, and 45 cases of confirmed coronavirus among employees at the hospital.

 Commented